-The sci-fi themed game is clearly an IP Bethesda feel passionately about and, for the moment, have prioritized its development.
-With Starfield expected to release any time in 2020 or 2021, it’s no wonder the sixth installment of the Elder Scrolls series is still so far away.
+The sci-fi themed game is clearly an IP Bethesda feel passionate about and, for the moment, have prioritized its development.
+With Starfield expected to release any time in 2021 or later, it’s no wonder the sixth installment of the Elder Scrolls series is still so far away.

 Absence makes the heart grow fonder

 While Starfield is naturally the short-term focus of Bethesda, Howard is clearly aware that the Elder Scrolls series is their most popular title.
 “We’re also building toward the game after that and it’s the one you keep asking about,” Howard said, while clearly alluding to TES6.